We’ve looked at ways to mock methods in Swift. But what about standalone functions? Is there a way to mock them as well?

 extension declaration opens the way, letting us attach new protocols to existing classes.
 That much is well-known in the Swift community.

 I wrote OCMockito because I wanted Objective-C mock objects that struck a better balance between “precise” and “forgiving”.
 I also wanted test code that was easier to read and write.
-What can we do with Swift mock objects?
+What can we do with Swift mocking?

 I try to avoid asynchronous tests because they’re slow.
 But sometimes they’re worth having.
 When you do have them, it’s worth spending extra effort to make them as fast as possible.